Graduate Student Newsletter - Week of February 17, 2020

 - Apply for a bursary in the fall-winter term between November 17 and January 25.

-- Your status will not be projected anywhere online, and we will only contact you directly if there are any issues with your degree audit.
-Read this “Graduate in Feb” attachment for additional important details.
+- Your status will not be projected anywhere online, and we will only contact you directly if there are issues with your degree audit.

 - If you have applied to graduate and have not received an email from us during the audit process, you are all set to attend convocation and must go to the Convocation Website for further information on next steps and how to R.S.V.P.

-- If you are requesting to graduate with a Diploma be sure to follow the steps outlined in the “Graduate in Feb” (Here is the "Convocation Information - Diploma" form mentioned in the attachment).
+- If you are requesting to graduate with a Diploma be sure to follow the steps outlined in the “Graduate in June” document above and here is the "Convocation Diploma" form mentioned in the document.

-- If you are enrolled in Fall courses: Kindly inform the course director that you have applied to graduate, and that your final grade (this can be an interim grade) will need to be submitted 2 weeks prior to the December FGS deadline in order for you to graduate in February.
+- If you are enrolled in Winter courses: You must inform the course director that you have applied to graduate, and that your final grade (this can be an interim grade) will need to be submitted 2 weeks prior to the August FGS deadline in order for you to graduate.
 The sooner you inform the course director, the sooner we can work together on getting your final grade posted on time.

-- October 2019 graduates: If you are not attending convocation and want to pick up/request the mailing of your diploma after October convocation, you can do so at Registrarial Services (W120 Bennett Centre for Student Services).
-Please see the info on the convocation site prior to picking up (http://convocation.students.yorku.ca/diplomas).
+- If you are not attending convocation and want to pick up your diploma after convocation, you can do so at Registrarial Services (W120 Bennett Centre for Student Services) or request that it be sent to you.

 Resources and Updates

 - Graduate Program Calendar: http://edu.yorku.ca/graduate-program-calendar/

 - Understanding your student account: The following link takes you through an overview that has been developed to assist you in navigating the various financial processes relevant to graduate studies.
 It is divided into 3 primary categories accessible through the tabs on the page: